Common tax mistake leaves $1 billion on the table each year

 Because eligibility can fluctuate based on financial, marital and parental changes, a taxpayer can be ineligible one year and eligible the next.
 Another reason so many people overlook the EITC is because they may not earn enough money to have to file a return.
 The EITC is a refundable credit, so even if an eligible person does not owe taxes, they can still get the EITC.

-Education credits are another often-overlooked benefit.
+Education tax credits are another often-overlooked benefit.
 Depending on the kind of academic program, what year the student is in, income and other restrictions, a student may use the American Opportunity Credit of up to $2,500 or the Lifetime Learning Credit of up to $2,000.
-Taxpayers who paid tuition and fees in 2016 may be able to deduct up to $4,000.
+It’s not uncommon for the parent to claim these credits instead of the student if the parent claims the student as a dependent on the parent’s return.
+Taxpayers who paid student loan interest may be able to deduct up to $2,500 even if they don’t itemize.

 Take a second look at old tax returns

-Taxpayers have until April 18 to claim a refund for 2013.
-With H&R Block’s free Second Look, taxpayers can have their 2013, 2014, 2015 and 2016 tax returns reviewed to see if they made any tax mistakes that left money on the table.
+Taxpayers have until April 15 to claim a refund for 2015.
+With H&R Block’s free Second Look, taxpayers can have their previously filed returns from 2015, 2016, 2017 and even 2018 reviewed to see if they made any mistakes that left money on the table.
+Those who haven’t yet filed and are using H&R Block’s online products can have a tax pro review their return before submitting it to the IRS.
 Taxpayers can see if a Second Look is right for them with a free online assessment and schedule an appointment online or by calling 1-800-HRBLOCK.